rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 [^effort]: See the discussion in [_add_blank_target A Computational Analysis of Cognitive Eﬀort](https://www.researchgate.net/publication/220963754_A_Computational_Analysis_of_Cognitive_Effort).
 The term _cognitive cost_ is typically used to mean a negative impact on a cognitive function induced by stress and the usage is also not very consistent, I am avoiding its use.

-This were cliff notes written by a non expert.
+These were cliff notes written by a non expert.
 There are many tricky and relevant bits like _information retrieval from long term memory_.
 Things I am progressively less and less component to describe in psychological context.